 The aortic valve can be replaced using:

-- Minimally invasive aortic valve surgery -- done using several small cuts
+- Minimally invasive aortic valve surgery, done using one or more small cuts

 You will be asleep and pain-free.

 There are several ways to do minimally invasive aortic valve surgery.
-Techniques include thoracoscopy or endoscopy, robot-assisted surgery, and percutaneous surgery.
+Techniques include min-thoracotomy, min-sternotomy, robot-assisted surgery, and percutaneous surgery.
+To perform the different procedures:

-- Your surgeon may make a 2-inch to 3-inch cut in the right part of your chest near the sternum (breastbone).
+- Your surgeon may make a 2-inch to 3-inch (5 to 7.5 centimeters) cut in the right part of your chest near the sternum (breastbone).
 The muscles in the area will be divided.
 This lets the surgeon reach the heart and aortic valve.

 - For robotically-assisted valve surgery, the surgeon makes 2 to 4 tiny cuts in your chest.
-The cuts are about 1/2 to 3/4 inches each.
 The surgeon uses a special computer to control robotic arms during the surgery.
 A 3D view of the heart and aortic valve are displayed on a computer in the operating room.
-This method is very precise.

 You may need to be on a heart-lung machine for all of these surgeries.

-- Mechanical -- made of man-made materials, such as titanium or carbon.
+- Mechanical, made of man-made materials, such as titanium or carbon.
 These valves last the longest.
-You will need to take blood-thinning medicine, such as warfarin (Coumadin) or aspirin, for the rest of your life if you have this type of valve.
+You will need to take blood-thinning medicine, such as warfarin (Coumadin), for the rest of your life if you have this type of valve.

 In some cases, you will have coronary artery bypass surgery (CABG), or surgery to replace part of the aorta at the same time.